 Michael Dugan, former CTO of Forbes said the company had a minimum ad budget for direct deals.
 If the deal seems to be lower, then it will be passed on to the programmatic sales team.
 The programmatic team will work with the advertisers to offer a solution, from Programmatic guaranteed to Self-Service.

 Similar to this, you can frame your own funnel offerings.
 The one which sits at the top is the best deal for advertisers and the one at the bottom has the lowest priority.
 Here’s how the programmatic offerings of the Forbes look like:

 Agreed.
 It isn’t possible to get advertisers lined-up at the beginning.
 But, once you prove the worth of your ad inventory by improving ad viewability and targeting capabilities, advertisers would prefer to give it a run.

 Of all, header bidding is at the top of the funnel.
 You can just reach us today and we’ll help you set that one up.

 3. Make Use of Audience data

 It is tricky to handle the data.
 However, CPMs rely heavily on audience data.
 So, any investments, efforts, and partnerships you made to elevate your audience data are worth it.
-In a new study, eMarketer reports that programmatic ad prices have risen meaningfully over the past 12 months.
+In a study, eMarketer reports that programmatic ad prices have risen meaningfully over the past 12 months.